UMES National Alumni Association (1959)

 The Maryland State College Alumni Association, Inc. was established formally under state law on June 6, 1963 “to promote the interests and welfare of the Maryland State College and to assist in furthering mutually beneficial relations because focus has remained the same.
-The UMES National Alumni Association today has chapters with enthusiastic members who assist in advancing the interests of the university.
-They are based in Annapolis, Baltimore, Southern Maryland, the Eastern Shore, Washington, D.C., Southeastern Virginia, Atlanta, Detroit, New York, Philadelphia, Raleigh, N.C. and Plainfield, N.J. and Accra, Ghana.
+The UMES National Alumni Association today has had chapters with enthusiastic members who assisted in advancing the interests of the university.
+They were based in Annapolis, Baltimore, Southern Maryland, the Eastern Shore, Washington, D.C., Southeastern Virginia, Atlanta, Detroit, New York, Philadelphia, Raleigh, N.C., Plainfield, N.J. and Accra, Ghana.
 Today, there are chapters in Baltimore, MD, Greater Annapolis, MD, MD Eastern Shore Tri-County area, New York Tri-State area, Southeastern Virginia, Southern Maryland, Washington Metropolitan area and an affinity chapter for Organizational Leadership graduates.

 Richard H. Jones (1976), holds the distinction of being elected alumni leader two different times (1995-97 and 2001-03).

 With the support of its members, the UMES National Alumni Association, Inc. continues to invest in the university by providing ongoing contributions to the UMES National Alumni Association Endowed Scholarship and the UMES National Alumni Association Athletic Endowment Fund.